UCSF-HMTRC/hyperpolarized_mri_book/_sources/experiments_preclinical/experiments_preclinical.md

 brain barrier highly influences the dose of HP agent used which is a function of its permeability.

-**4.6 Understanding and interpreting the hyperpolarized signals to shed light on the underlying biochemistry of the pathology.**
+## Understanding and interpreting the hyperpolarized signals to shed
+light on the underlying biochemistry of the pathology.

 Several pre-clinical works have shown that in the classical example of hyperpolarized pyruvate conversion to lactate, the signal is a function